Scott Servais

 Scott Daniel Servais (/ˈsɜːrvɪs/ SUR-vis; born June 4, 1967) is an American professional baseball former manager, catcher, and current coach for the San Diego Padres of Major League Baseball (MLB).
-Servais served as the manager of the Seattle Mariners of MLB from 2016 to 2024.
+Servais was the manager of the Seattle Mariners of MLB from 2016 to 2024.

-A catcher in MLB for eleven seasons, Servais was previously the assistant general manager for the Los Angeles Angels of Anaheim and director of player development for the Texas Rangers.
+A catcher in MLB for 11 seasons, Servais was previously the assistant general manager for the Los Angeles Angels of Anaheim and director of player development for the Texas Rangers.
 He played in the National League for the Houston Astros, Chicago Cubs, San Francisco Giants, and Colorado Rockies.

 Early years

 A native of Coon Valley, Wisconsin, Servais played high school baseball for the Westby Norsemen and was selected in the second round of the 1985 amateur draft by the New York Mets but did not sign.
 He opted to attend Creighton University and played college baseball for the Creighton Bluejays.
 In 1986, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
-After his junior season, Servais was taken in the third round of the 1988 amateur draft by the Houston Astros.
+After his junior season, Servais was selected in the third round of the 1988 MLB draft by the Houston Astros.

 National teams

-Servais was a member of the United States national baseball team while the team competed in the last Amateur World Series before it was renamed the Baseball World Cup in 1986.
-Following the Amateur World Series, he played in the 1987 Pan American Games, where they won the silver medal, and the 1987 Intercontinental Cup.
-Servais was also the backup catcher for Doug Robbins at the 1988 Olympics in Seoul, where the U.S. won the gold medal, although baseball was only a demonstration event.
+Servais was a member of the United States national baseball team while the team competed in the 1986 Amateur World Series.
+He then played in the 1987 Pan American Games, where they won the silver medal, and the 1987 Intercontinental Cup.
+Servais was also the backup catcher to Doug Robbins at the 1988 Olympics in Seoul, where the U.S. won the gold medal, although baseball was only a demonstration sport.

 Playing career

-Servais began his major league career in 1991 with the Houston Astros, staying with them until the middle of the 1995 season when he was traded along with Luis Gonzalez to the Chicago Cubs for Rick Wilkins.
-It was with the Cubs, during the 1998 season, that he played in his only post-season.
-After the Cubs lost to the Braves in the National League Division Series as a wildcard team, he signed as a free agent with the San Francisco Giants.
+Servais began his major league career in 1991 with the Houston Astros, staying with them until the middle of the 1995 season when he was traded with Luis Gonzalez to the Chicago Cubs for Rick Wilkins.
+It was with the Cubs, during the 1998 season, that he played in his only postseason.
+After the Cubs lost to the Atlanta Braves in the National League Division Series as a wildcard team, he signed as a free agent with the San Francisco Giants.

-Towards the end of the 2000 season, Servais was selected off waivers by the Colorado Rockies.
-Prior to the 2001 season, he was picked up as a free agent by the Detroit Tigers, but was released before the season began.
-Shortly before the 2001 season, Servais was picked up as a free agent by the Houston Astros.
-Servais was initially signed as a free agent prior to the 2002 season, but he did not make the opening day roster, making the 2001 season his final season.
+Servais signed with the Colorado Rockies ahead of the 2000 season.
+After dealing with injuries, the Giants selected him off waivers in September.
+Prior to the 2001 season, he signed as a free agent with the Detroit Tigers but was released before the season began.
+He signed with Houston on March 28.
+Servais signed with San Francisco again prior to the 2002 season, but he did not make the opening day roster, making the 2001 season his final MLB season.
+He played in Triple-A for the Giants before being released on April 14.
+He signed with the Rockies two days later, finishing his playing career that year in Triple-A.